-Floors including sub-floors Repair Category 1 Notes No significant defects were noted.
-Some areas of flooring were noted to be off plumb.
+Floors including sub-floors

+Repair Category 1

+Notes No significant defects noted.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Intern al joinery and kitchen fittings

-Repair Category 2
+Repair Category 1

-Notes Further updating of internal joinery and kitchen fittings could be considered to personal preference in future.
+Notes Internal joinery and kitchen fittings are largely original to the property's construction and show signs of normal wear and tear.
+Further updating could be considered to personal preference.